Centralising Fire Service Data for NWFRS using Microsoft 365 and Power BI

 Impact

-The final deliverable was a Power BI dashboard that incorporated data from a variety of data streams, including: incidents, casualties, road traffic incidents, vehicle data and staff fitness data.
-We used Excel for analysis alongside Power Query for data manipulation and quality control.
+The final deliverable was a Power BI dashboard that incorporated data from various streams, including incidents, casualties, road traffic incidents, vehicle data, and staff fitness data.
+Excel was used for analysis, alongside Power Query for data manipulation and quality control.

 Client satisfaction guaranteed